Abnormalities of the leukogram include quantitative or numerical concentration abnormalities and WBC morphologic abnormalities.

 The abnormal leukogram is typically interpreted into one of several responses, each of which may consist of one or more abnormalities in the differential.
 Some may also be associated with concurrent changes in erythrocytes and platelets.
 Important species differences in leukogram responses are described below.

 In this very common leukocyte response, endogenous steroid release from stress or treatment with exogenous corticosteroids results in a leukogram with multiple changes.
 Lymphopenia is the most consistent change, and mature neutrophilia is usually present.
 Monocytosis and eosinopenia are expected changes in dogs but are more variable in other species.
+Eosinopenia cannot be determined when the lower reference value is zero.
 Neutrophilia is due to decreased adherence to the vascular endothelium, which inhibits margination and increases circulating time.
 As a result, neutrophils may also become hypersegmented.
 There may also be increased marrow release of neutrophils.
 Lymphocytes become redistributed to lymphoid tissues instead of remaining in circulation.
-This response may be misinterpreted as inflammation, but a left shift is not usually present.
+This response may be misinterpreted as inflammation, but a left shift and toxic changes are not usually present.

 The concentration of neutrophils in blood in response to inflammatory disease is highly variable and dynamic.
 It is best viewed as a balance between tissue demand and bone marrow production at all phases of the response.
 There are important species differences in this balance that are related to bone marrow storage reserve and proliferative capacity.